Deed of Covenant for a Lease

 Party clauses – You will need to insert the names and addresses of party 1 (the Landlord), party 2 (the Tenant – i.e. the current tenant who is selling their lease) and party 3 (the Assignee – i.e. the new tenant who is buying the lease) and, where any of them is a company, the company number and country of incorporation.

-Background – This section just sets out why you are signing this document and what its effect is – that the new tenant, the Assignee, will take over the outgoing tenant’s obligations under the lease.
+Background – This section just sets out why you are signing this document and what its effect is.
+That is: that the new tenant, the Assignee, will take over the outgoing tenant’s obligations under the lease.

 Key Numbered clauses

-The following are the main clauses of note, but there are also a couple of other minor clauses about the law of the contract, etc, which are not worth commenting on here.
+The following are the main clauses of note.
+There are also a couple of other minor clauses about the law of the contract, etc. They are not worth commenting on here.
 However the guide that comes with the template covers them in full.

 1. Interpretation – This clause has some basic rules about the interpretation of the wording of the agreement.